Contact Us

 As of the first quarter of 2025, Vietnamese workers earn an average monthly salary in Vietnam of 8.3 million VND (about $321 USD).
 This is a strong 9.5% increase from last year.
 This big growth shows Vietnam’s expanding economy and growing global connections, but it also means rising wage pressures that businesses must plan for.

-Per year, this average annual income in Vietnam equals about 207.6 million VND (around $8,125 USD) per worker.
+On an annual basis, the average income of Vietnamese workers in 2025 is estimated at approximately 99.6 million VND (calculated from 8.3 million VND/month), equivalent to roughly 4,000-4,100 USD.
 But this number includes many lower-paying farm and rural jobs, which can mislead business leaders planning city operations or looking for skilled workers.

 Key regional differences